 - Pointing out feelings in others and naming them

 - Books and storytelling to help a child feel the emotion we are trying to teach

 - Dolls, puppets, and toys help us act out the feelings other people might be feeling

 - Training caregivers to keep teaching outside the sessions

 The last point is critical to our process.
 To help empathy grow outside our sessions, a child’s caregiver must help reinforce what they learn.
 We teach caregivers how to be emotionally in tune with the child by emulating our processes in the play therapy sessions.
 With time and practice, the child and the caregiver learn about emotional awareness and how to be more empathetic in regular life.

-Not all children take to learning empathy like a fish to water.
+Only some children take to learning empathy like a fish to water.
 Some children need a little more guidance to develop this crucial skill.
 If you are worried your child is not as empathetic as they should be for their age group, try making it into a game.
 Teach your child first to name the emotion they feel so they can identify what that feeling is.
-Once they can name the feeling in themselves, teach them how to recognize it in others.
+Once they pinpoint the feeling, teach them how to recognize it in others.
 The idea is to get them to link how they feel in a situation and how others might feel in that situation.
 If you feel like your child needs more guidance, Strategic Family Therapy can help.
-Your child will engage in play therapy to teach them empathy with a licensed counselor.
+Your child will engage in play therapy to teach empathy with a licensed counselor.
 The therapist will also incorporate the rest of the family to continue these teachings at home.

 Family Strategies Counseling & Mediation is a therapy office serving the Chicagoland Area.
-We offer individual and couples counseling, and child and family therapy.
-Give our office a call at (708) 798-5433 or email us at info@Family-Strategy.com for appointment details.
+We offer individual and couples counseling and child and family therapy.
+Call our office at (708) 798-5433 or email us at info@Family-Strategy.com for appointment details.